aws/aws-lakeformation-best-practices/content/adopting-lake-formation/transition-guide/single-account-transition-plan-1-per-resource.md

 ### Step 4 — Database Cleanup

 Once all tables in a database have been migrated, remove IAMAllowedPrincipals from the database itself and uncheck "Use only IAM access control for new tables in this database" in database properties.
+If any new tables were created, their IAMAllowedPrincipals would need to be revoked as well.

 ### Step 5 — Final Cleanup

 Once all databases are migrated:
-- Remove direct S3 data access (for Glue table paths) from consumer IAM policies
+- Remove direct S3 data access (for Glue table paths) from consumer IAM policies or S3 Bucket policies.
+They are no longer needed.
 - Remove any Glue Resource Policies that granted open catalog access
 - Uncheck "Use only IAM access control for new tables in new databases" and "Use only IAM access control for new databases" in Data Catalog settings in the Lake Formation console.